 Doctoral Theses - After I have submitted, what happens and when might my defence be?

 Most defences occur 3-4 months after submission, though unforeseen circumstances such as a not-yet-approved committee or the unavailability of an examiner can cause the process to take longer.
 The examination committee has a total of at least two months to read the thesis, so even an exceptionally quickly scheduled defence will be at least two months after the submission date.
-Students will receive correspondence from the AD Office about possible defence dates a little more than a month after submission.
+Students will usually receive correspondence from the AD Office about possible defence dates a little more than a month after submission.
 The AD Office is exclusively responsible for scheduling your defence.
 You are advised not to make contact with your committee members during this time.
 Once your defence is scheduled, you will be notified by email.
-At that time, you should send the AD Administrator copies of your CV and thesis abstract.
+At that time, you must send the AD Administrator copies of your CV and thesis abstract.
 Those materials are made available to the people at the defence, both your committee and visitors.

 Doctoral Theses - What happens on the day of my defence?